How to Apply

 Competition for admission is keen.
 (MS)² is designed to work in tandem with the public school systems in an effort to better prepare students of color for future careers in the mathematic and the scientific fields.
 Candidates for admission must complete a pre-application form and return it by the deadline date.

-To be eligible for admission, a candidate currently must be in the 9th grade in a U.S. public school, must have completed one full year of algebra by June 2015, and must be a U.S. citizen or legal resident.
+To be eligible for admission, a candidate currently must be in the 9th grade in a U.S. public school, must have completed one full year of algebra by June 2015, must be a U.S. citizen or legal resident and must have a demonstrated financial need.
 The program accepts applicants from African-American and Hispanic/Latino students from Atlanta; Baltimore; Boston; Chicago; Cleveland; Fort Worth, Texas; Lawrence, Mass.; Louisville, Ky.; Memphis, Tenn.; New York City; and Washington, D.C.
 Native-American students may apply from any geographic area of the United States.

 Download the 2015 Pre-Application Form.